naraesk/krunner-translator/README.md

 # Translator for KDE KRunner (Plasma 5)

 This is a plugin for Plasma 5 KRunner.
 It's a translator and it translates text.
+Currently [glosbe](https://glosbe.com/) and [yandex](https://www.yandex.ru/) are supported.

 ## Installation ##
 ```